OpenNefia/OpenNefia/README.md

 3. Run the `OpenNefia.EntryPoint` project.

+## Contributing

+If you'd like to contribute, please base your changes on the `develop` branch.
+The `master` branch is reserved for the code of the latest tagged release.

 ## Credits

 Parts of OpenNefia were directly ported from the original HSP source code of Elona, originally released by Noa in 2006.